hayao-k/aws-health-exporter/README.md

 To use AWS Health Exporter, run the binary with the desired flags.
 Below are the available flags:

 * `--service`, `-s`: Filter events by service name (e.g., RDS).
-* `--status`, `-t`: Filter events by status.
+* `--event-status`, `--status`, `-t`: Filter events by status.
 Possible values are open, closed, and upcoming.
+* `--status-code`, `-c`: Filter entitiy by status code.
+Possible values are IMPAIRED, UNIMPAIRED, UNKNOWN, PENDING and RESOLVED
 * `--echo`, `-e`: Echo CSV content to standard output.
 * `--profile`, `-p`: Specify the AWS credential profile to use.
 * `--account-id`, `-i`: Specify a single account ID to process (optional).